-This is one of Mexico’s most isolated cities: you have to travel hours through the desert or the Sierra Madre mountains from here before you’ll hit another significant settlement.
-Yet isolation has fostered distinctive regional traits, from the cuisine through to Durango’s celebrated role in the movie business.
+Durango, capital of the eponymous desert state, is an immensely likable place, with an attractive, beautifully kept and laid-back city center and a friendly local populace.
+It is also one of Mexico’s most isolated cities: you have to travel hours through the desert or the Sierra Madre mountains from here before you hit another significant settlement.
+Yet isolation has fostered unique regional traits, such as the distinctive local cuisine and wry humor.

 Note: Durango state's time zone is one hour ahead of Chihuahua and Sinaloa.